mattstock/tiva-coco/README.md

 You will need an ARM bare-metal toolchain to build code for Stellaris targets.
 You can get a toolchain from the [gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded) project that is pre-built for your platform.
 Extract the package and add the `bin` folder to your PATH.

 Alternatively, you can use [summon-arm-toolchain](https://github.com/esden/summon-arm-toolchain).

 Once you've installed the ARM toolchain, add the binaries to your path.

 The StellarisWare package contains all of the header files and drivers for Stellaris parts.
 Grab the file *SW-EK-LM4F12XL-9353.exe* from [here](http://www.ti.com/tool/sw-ek-lm4f120xl) and unzip it into a directory, then run `make` to build StellarisWare.

     unzip SW-EK-LM4F120XL-9453.exe
     make

 ## Writing and Building Firmware
 **NOTE:** This currently only works for the LM4F120H5QR, which is the target on the Stellaris Launchpad.

 1. Clone the
    [stellaris-template](https://github.com/uctools/stellaris-templates)
    repository (or fork it and clone your own repository).

-        git clone git@github.com:uctools:stellaris-template
+        git clone git@github.com:uctools/stellaris-template

 2. Modify the Makefile:
     * Set TARGET to the desired name of the output file (eg: TARGET = main)
-    * Set SOURCES to a list of your sources (eg: SOURCES = main.c startup_gcc.c)
+    * Set SOURCES to a list of your sources (eg: SOURCES = main.c startup\_gcc.c)
-    * Set STELLARISWARE_PATH to the full path to where you extracted and built StellarisWare (eg: STELLARISWARE_PATH = /home/eric/code/stellarisware)
+    * Set STELLARISWARE\_PATH to the full path to where you extracted and built StellarisWare (eg: STELLARISWARE_PATH = /home/eric/code/stellarisware)

 3. Run `make`